nalgeon/pokitoki/README.md

 -   Access external links (articles, code, data).
 -   Shortcuts (custom AI commands).
 -   Image generation.
+-   On-the-fly configuration.

+Read on for a detailed feature description or jump to [setup](#setup).

 > **Free hosting**.
 I'd like to test PokiToki on larger groups.
 So if you have an active group with 500+ members and want to try the bot, I'll host it for you for free.
 You'll still have to sign up with OpenAI and pay its bills though.
 >